Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/FloatValue/documentation.md

 ### Notes

 * When parameterized this node will appear as a slider and input field in the parameter panel.

+* Setting a _min/max mode_ input to `Soft` will allow values outside the range of the values defined by the relevant _min_ and _max_ inputs.
+Setting it to `Hard` will not allow values outside the range of the values defined by the relevant _min_ and _max_ inputs (thus clamping any values to this range).

 * Other names for this node include: FloatValue, Float, Double, Decimal, Real, and Parameter.